apache/flink/docs/deployment/metric_reporters.zh.md

 Note any variables in Flink metrics, such as `<host>`, `<job_name>`, `<tm_id>`, `<subtask_index>`, `<task_name>`, and `<operator_name>`,
 will be sent to Datadog as tags.
 Tags will look like `host:localhost` and `job_name:myjobname`.

+<span class="label label-info">Note</span> Histograms are exposed as a series of gauges following the naming convention of Datadog histograms (`<metric_name>.<aggregation>`).
+The `min` aggregation is reported by default, whereas `sum` is not available.
+In contrast to Datadog-provided Histograms the reported aggregations are not computed for a specific reporting interval.

 Parameters:

 - `apikey` - the Datadog API key